(updated July 2014)

 One of the sharpest minds in college basketball, Gates was hired as a graduate assistant at Florida State in 2005.
 After stops at Marquette, Cal and in the NBA with the Los Angeles Clippers, he coached at Northern Illinois in 2008 and was elevated to the position of associate head coach after just one season with the Huskies.
 At only 28 years of age, he became one of the youngest associate head coaches in all of college basketball in 2008.
 He was Northern Illinois' lead recruiter, coached the Huskie guards and helped numerous players earn All-Mid-American Conference and MAC All-Freshman honors during his two years there.

-Gates has helped Florida State extend its string of consecutive postseason appearances to nine during his first three years at Florida State.
+Gates has helped the Seminoles extend their string of consecutive postseason appearances to nine during his first three years at Florida State.
 Gates has helped coach the Seminoles to three postseason appearances in his first three years at Florida State -- the NCAA Tournament in 2012 and to the NIT in 2013 and 2014.
 Gates helped the Seminoles reach the semifinals of the NIT in 2014 to mark only the second time in school history they had advanced to the Final Four of the NIT.
 He also helped coach Cal into the 2006 NCAA Tournament and Nevada into the 2010 NIT.
 As a player, Gates was a three-year team captain (and four year varsity letterwinner) at Cal and led the Bears to NCAA Tournament appearances in 2001 and 2002, the 1999 NIT title and the 2000 NIT Final Eight.

 In his first season as an assistant coach at Cal the Golden Bears saw their win total increase from 13 (2004-05) to 20 (2005-06).
 In his first season as an assistant at Florida State, the Seminoles saw their win total increase from 23 (2010-11) to 25 (2011-12).